AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 The COSMIC mutation data were obtained from https://cancer.sanger.ac.uk/cosmic/download *To run this analysis, you need to obtain these data.*
 The full, unfiltered somatic mutations file `CosmicMutantExport.tsv` for grch38 is used here and the genomic coordinates is arranged to be in BED format.
-The COSMIC set is unfiltered down to only mutations detected in brain-related samples using the `Site subtype 1` field.
+The COSMIC set is filtered down to only mutations detected in brain-related samples using the `Site subtype 1` field.
 COSMIC mutations are overlapped with the present data's mutations using `GenomicRanges`.
 The outcome of this overlap is added to the VAF data.frame with two `TRUE/FALSE` columns: